-PLUS loans are limited to parent borrowers of dependent undergraduate students and graduate and professional students.
+Direct PLUS Loans are available to parents of dependent undergraduate students and to graduate and professional students.
+A parent or graduate/professional student with an adverse credit history is prohibited from obtaining a Direct PLUS Loan unless he or she meets additional criteria.
 A parent must meet the same citizenship and residency requirements as a student.
 Similarly, a parent who owes a refund on an SFA grant or is in default on an SFA loan is ineligible for a PLUS loan unless satisfactory arrangements have been made to repay the grant or loan.

-A PLUS loan may not exceed the student's estimated cost of attendance minus other financial aid awarded during the period of enrollment for that student (34 CFR 685.101(b), 685.200, and 34 CFR 685.203(f), (h) and (j) also apply).
+There are no fixed annual or aggregate loan limits for Direct PLUS Loans.
+A Direct PLUS loan may not exceed the student's estimated cost of attendance minus other financial aid awarded during the period of enrollment for that student (34 CFR 685.101(b), 685.200, and 34 CFR 685.203(f), (h) and (j) also apply).